C. E. Clark has been a student of how U.S. government works since she was just 13 years old,, and a political junkie for more than 35 years.

-If you read my article/hub on the Census, you will see that as a result of the 2010 Census, 10 states will gain more members in the House of Representatives in Washington D.C., and 12 states have lost House members.
-To find out which states are affected, read my hub titled: Census and Why It Matters: How Will Reapportionment Affect Your State?
+If you read my article on the Census, you will see that as a result of the 2010 Census, 10 states will gain more members in the House of Representatives in Washington D.C., and 12 states have lost House members.
+To find out which states are affected, read my article titled: Census and Why It Matters: How Will Reapportionment Affect Your State?
 Why Do Census Takers Ask Those Nosy Questions?
-You can access this hub from the link on the right side of this page.

 Each member of the House represents a certain number of people.
 According to the House of Representatives website, that number is currently 600,000 people.
 So each district in every state should have 600,000 people in it, give or take a few.
 Unlikely it would be possible to draw the district lines precisely so that exactly 600,000 people would live within a district, true?
 They get as close as they can.